A go-to guide for business leaders, technologists and Teams users

 What steps can I take so that my Teams environment has the best possible call quality during meetings?

 The biggest inhibitor to call quality is how you connect to Teams.
 Remember, all Teams meetings happen in the cloud: ensure you have the correct configuration set up.
-Here are some helpful resources:
+Here are some helpful tips resources:

 - If you’re using an ExpressRoute, you can use QoS – Quality of Service.
 For guidance, check out: Implement Quality of Service (QoS) in Microsoft Teams.